11cafe/jaaz-cloud/README.md

 3. Add .env file like in .env.example

-4. To change postgres schema, edit schema.ts and run `npx drizzle-kit push`
+4. To change postgres schema, edit `src/schema.ts` and run `npx drizzle-kit push`

 Using: